 With students demonstrating mastery of the effort required to reach and maintain their target heart rate, Leonard said he’ll make one major change to his teaching philosophy moving forward.
 Once students consistently reach their goals for minutes of MVPA, he’ll give them the freedom to choose how they get there.

 “I’m highly considering just giving them some ownership on what we do,” he said.
-“They know the activities they really like to do, but [they understand] that we’re still going to get the fitness benefits out of them.
+“They know the activities they really like to do, but that we’re still going to get the fitness benefits out of them.
 The data will really tell us a lot.
 I’m not sure we have enough yet to set things in stone yet, but we’re getting there.”